Hi, my name is Mike Simonsen, and I am a hopeless variable star junkie.

 Variable star research is one of the few areas in astronomy where amateurs can make an exciting and significant contribution to science.
 In fact, the line between amateur and professional gets a little blurred at times nowadays, in part due to the excellent equipment available to the amateur.

-But first let me share this advice from one of the most famous amateur astronomers of all time, Leslie C. Peltier:
+Please, take a look around, but first let me share this advice from one of the most famous amateur astronomers of all time, Leslie C. Peltier:

 "I feel it my duty to warn any others who may show signs of star susceptibility that they approach the observing of variable stars with the utmost caution.
 It is easy to become an addict and, as usual, the longer the indulgence is continued the more difficult it becomes to make a clean break and go back to a normal life."